Litauen/docs.bannerlordmodding.lt/modding/items.md

 * 'difficulty' - (need confirmation) is used to indicate the level of difficulty in crafting an item
 * 'item_category' - (need confirmation) influences price range based on the market.
 Example - if item_category="jewelry" and item value="1000", in-game item can cost from ~1000 at start and drop to 150 after few weeks.
 Because jewelry prices drop in the region.
 If this item_category is changed to let's say 'book', then in-game same item costs ~1000 again.
 * 'subtype' - is used to provide additional information about the type of item being defined.
 The subtype property is often used in conjunction with the item_category property to further refine the classification of an item
+* 'covers_body' - true/false, property for an armor to tell if body should be hidden (true) or not (false)

 ### ItemObject